 When you as a consumer deposit money in a bank, what service exactly are you seeking from the bank?
 If you’re anything like most people, you just want the bank to store your money in a safe & liquid manner, easily accessible for transactions through checks, debit cards, ATMs and such.
 And banks do indeed excel at this role.
 They do an excellent job of physically safeguarding money and greasing the wheels of commerce by acting as a convenient and trusted middleman.

 So why are they stepping beyond this role and engaging in loans and other investment activities as well?
 To put it simply, the problem with banks is that they do too much.
 They provide an essential administrative service to the public: Safely keeping people’s money and enabling transactions to occur in the marketplace.
-The problem is, instead of simply safeguarding this money, they are simultaneously also engaged in a completely different service: gambling this money on speculative investments.
-It would be as if the mailman not only delivered letters from person A to person B, but also opened the letter, read its contents, and rewrote portions of it based on what you really needed to hear.
+The problem is, they are simultaneously also engaged in a completely different service: gambling this money on speculative investments.
+It would be as if the mailman not only delivered letters, but also opened the letter, read its contents, and rewrote portions of it based on what you really needed to hear.

 In fact, this problem isn’t limited to commercial banks alone.
 Many other financial institutions, such as Investment Banks, share the same problem as well.
 Similar to commercial banks, Investment Banks also provide a number of vital administrative services.
 They help startups with the IPO process, aid established companies with issuing new securities, and help matchmake the buyers and sellers of financial instruments.
 They perform an essential role in the economy, hence why the collapse of Lehman Brothers and Bear Stearns sparked such widespread panic.